neet/masto.js/docs/README.md

 ### What is the deference between other Mastodon packages?

 *    Compatible with both of browser and Node.js
-*    Georgeous hovering menu provided by TSDoc
 *    Each API has each function, you don't need to type annoying API URLs
 *    Static typing with TypeScript
+*    Georgeous hovering menu provided by TSDoc
+*    Iterable timeline

 Installation
 ------------